Here you learn ...

 For many people it is unclear whether underage children can apply for a settlement permit.
 This question is not clearly answered in the German Residence Act and is partly controversial in legal science.

-There is controversy in the legal community as to whether Section 35 of the Residence Act applies independently of Section 9 of the Residence Act or whether Section 35 of the Residence Act "blocks" the general Section 9 of the Residence Act due to the principle of speciality (lex specialis).
-Authorities tend to view Section 35 Paragraph 1 of the Residence Act as a more specific regulation, which means that a settlement permit for minors can generally only be applied for from the age of 16.
-However, there are also dissenting opinions that question this interpretation.
+In principle, anyone can apply for a settlement permit in accordance with Section 9 of the Residence Act – this includes underage children, provided the necessary requirements are met.
+However, there is a special regulation in Section 35 Paragraph 1 of the Residence Act which stipulates that underage children can generally only be granted a settlement permit after they turn 16.
+There is controversy in the legal world as to whether Section 35 of the Residence Act applies independently of Section 9 of the Residence Act or whether Section 35 of the Residence Act “blocks” the general Section 9 of the Residence Act due to the principle of speciality (lex specialis) .
+Authorities tend to view Section 35 Paragraph 1 of the Residence Act as a more special regulation, which means that a settlement permit for minors can generally only be applied for from the age of 16.
+However, there are also dissenting opinions which question this interpretation.

-Another point of contention is whether Section 35 Paragraph 1 of the Residence Act also "blocks" the permit for permanent EU residence under Section 9a of the Residence Act.
-Although there is much to be said for applying the speciality principle, Section 9a of the Residence Act is based on European law, which generally takes precedence over national law - including Section 35 of the Residence Act.
+Another point of contention is whether Section 35 Paragraph 1 of the Residence Act also "blocks" the EU long-term residence permit under Section 9a of the Residence Act .
+Although there is much to be said for applying the specialty principle, Section 9a of the Residence Act is based on European law, which generally takes precedence over national law - including Section 35 of the Residence Act.
+In summary, the question of whether and when underage children can apply for a settlement permit is complex and legally controversial.
+It is therefore advisable to consult a lawyer specializing in migration law in order to receive individual advice and support.

 5. FAQ (child reunification)